 - Collaborate with your academic advisor to develop a plan and meet regularly with the advisor to monitor your progress.
 Always discuss the impact of changing majors, withdrawing from a course, and repeating courses prior to submitting official paperwork.

-- Take 15 credit hours each semester and maintain a 2.0+ G.P.A. to ensure a change in class standing each year.
+- Earn at least 15 credit hours each semester and maintain a 2.0+ G.P.A. to ensure a change in class standing each year.
 Moreover, if feasible given your academic profile, talk to your faculty advisor about taking 18 credit hours because the tuition fee is the same as taking 12 or 15 credit hours and you could graduate in 3.5 years and save.

-- Enjoy Crown Forum and attend more than the required number of sessions.
+- Register for Crown Forum and its associated seminars/assemblies every semester and attend more than the required number of sessions.

 - Work for success so that you can gain and integrate knowledge as you persist through your degree program.